 If you have not received your funds or were not able to sign in during the designated time, please do alert us by emailing firstname.lastname@example.org

 Travel and airfare

-The Trust has paid for airfares home for those scholars who could and needed to return home.
-The Trust will cover the cost of flights back to the UK for scholars currently overseas once arrangements to return into residence have been confirmed by the University.
+The Trust has paid for airfares home for those scholars who could and needed to return home in March 2020 at the start of the pandemic.
+The Trust has also covered the cost of flights back to the UK for scholars who needed to return into residence.

 What support is available from the Scholars’ Council?